 Incubators, Co-working and Add hock StartUp Programs will not qualify

-If you recognise that the accelerator is taking an independent role as judge, in terms of the innovative nature of the StartUp, it should be clear that merely renting office space, or taking part in similar or part programs will be insufficient in itself to qualify the program as ESIC eligible.
+If you recognise that an eligible accelerator is taking an independent role as judge, in terms of the innovative nature of the StartUp, it should be clear that merely renting office space, or taking part in similar or part programs will be insufficient in itself to qualify the program as ESIC eligible.

 The program must apply a merit-based screening process that is;